openequella/openequella.github.io/guides/IntegrationInterfaceGuide.md

 **method (required)**  This should always have the value ‘lms'.

-**token (optional)**  A string to enable single sign-on to EQUELLA.
+**token (optional)**  A string to enable single sign-on to openEQUELLA.
 If the token is not provided the user will have to provide authentication whenever the hook URL is used.

 **returnurl (required)**  The URL that the user is redirected to when the action is complete.
 This URL can comprise parameters; an example is provided in the guide below.